 - Quicker return to inventory for resale, including the ability to use the returns area as a forward pick zone

-If you're new to ASRS and would like to learn more from benefits to costs, check out our Intro to ASRS post!
+If you're new to ASRS and would like to learn more from benefits to costs, check out our Intro to ASRS blog post!